Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise

-In this work, we focus on experimental generating of standard and generalized Werner states, which are prepared on the platform of quantum linear optics using the experimental setup depicted in Fig.~\ref{fig:ExpSetup}.
-Qubits were encoded into polarization states of single photons.
-The process of type-I spontaneous parametric down-conversion (SPDC) occurring in a cascade of two nonlinear $\beta$-BBO crystals, served as a source of entangled photons~\cite{Kwiat1999PRA}.
-When pumped by a beam at a wavelength of $\lambda = 355$~nm the source generated two polarization-entangled photons in mutually different spatial modes at $\lambda = 710$~nm [Fig.~\ref{fig:ExpSetup}(a)].
-The state of these photons can be expressed in the form of $\ket{\phi^{+}} = ( \ket{00} +\ket{11})/\sqrt{2}$, where $\ket{0}$ and $\ket{1}$ denote horizontally ($H$) and vertically ($V$) polarized photons, respectively.
+In this work, we focus on experimentally generating the Werner states and GWSs, which are prepared on a platform of quantum linear optics using the experimental setup depicted in Fig.~\ref{fig:ExpSetup}.
+Qubits are encoded into polarization states of single photons.
+The process of type-I SPDC occurring in a cascade of two nonlinear $\beta$-BBO crystals, serves as a source of entangled photons~\cite{Kwiat1999PRA}.
+When pumped by a beam at a wavelength of $\lambda = 355$~nm the source generates two polarization-entangled photons in mutually different spatial modes at $\lambda = 710$~nm [Fig.~\ref{fig:ExpSetup}(a)].
+The state of these photons can be expressed in the form $\ket{\phi^{+}} = ( \ket{00} +\ket{11})/\sqrt{2}$, where $\ket{0}$ and $\ket{1}$ denote horizontally ($H$) and vertically ($V$) polarized photons, respectively.
 Due to the geometry of type-I SPDC, photons are generated in symmetrically opposite directions on the surface of a cone with its axis coincidental with the pump beam.
-We choose to couple photon pairs propagating in the vertical and horizontal planes, and denoting them as (1A,1B) and (2A,2B), respectively [see Fig.~\ref{fig:ExpSetup}(a)].
-Assuming that only two-photons were generated (so higher-photon-number processes are negligible), these photons are either simultaneously in the modes (1A,2B) or (2A,2B).
-Employing a half-wave plate (HWP) at 45° in the 2A mode, the state $\ket{\phi^{+}}$ is transformed into the Bell state $\ket{\psi^{+}} = (\ket{01} +\ket{10})/\sqrt{2}$.
+We choose to couple photon pairs propagating in the vertical and horizontal planes, denoting them by (1A,1B) and (2A,2B), respectively [see Fig.~\ref{fig:ExpSetup}(a)].
+Assuming that only two-photons are generated (so higher-photon-number processes are negligible), these photons are simultaneously in either fmodes {(1A,1B)} or (2A,2B).
+Employing a half-wave plate (HWP) at 45$^\circ$ in the {2B mode}, the state $\ket{\phi^{+}}$ is transformed into the Bell state $\ket{\psi^{+}} = (\ket{01} +\ket{10})/\sqrt{2}$.
 Thus, we obtained states spanning the two subspaces $\ket{\phi^{+}}$ and $\ket{\psi^{+}}$.